rob-myers/rob-myers.github.io/README.md

 - get voice inode working
 - ensure background `say` terminates e.g. via handler for SIGINT but not SIGTERM
 - fix TermService.src in case of `echo foo & echo bar` and `{ echo foo & }`
+- fix pasting
+- .history device exists, receives src, and can `cat` it

 ## Bash example